Investigation underway after fire destroys SUV in showroom of Lynnfield car dealership

 LYNNFIELD, MASS.
-(WHDH) - An investigation is underway after a fire broke out in the showroom of a Mercedes-Benz dealership in Lynnfield early Thursday morning.
+(WHDH) – An investigation is underway after an SUV went up in flames in the showroom of a Mercedes-Benz dealership in Lynnfield early Thursday morning.

 A security guard patrolling the area of Flagship Motorcars of Lynnfield on Broadway around 4 a.m. called 911 after noticing a glow coming from the front window of the building, according to Lynnfield Fire Chief Glenn Davis.